Fiorenze/DialoguePlus/README.md

 		"Set score to 100"
 			$score = 100
 		"This option only shows if score >= 500" if score >= 500
+			"You will see this only if you have chosen third option"

 	jump nextScene

 label nextScene

-	"System" "You jumped to the next scene!"
+	"You jumped to the next scene!"
 ```